+The assessor shall download the test files by going to the Quantitative Imaging Data Warehouse (QIDW http://qidw.rsna.org/), selecting QIDW Data Inventory, selecting CT Volumetry Profile Conformance Testing, and downloading the LungMan DRO zip file.

+Note: The assessor will not be permitted to access the QIDW Data Inventory until they have registered for a (free) user account and logged in.

-The assessor shall obtain the test files in DICOM format from the QIDW.
-They can be found by searching for the CT volumetry digital reference object (DRO) DICOM image set.
-The test files represent a digital test object with z-axis resolution of 1.5mm.
-A test nodule with -10 HU radio-density is placed within a flat -1000 HU region of the phantom to make the segmentation intentionally easy since the test is not intended to stress the segmentation tool but to instead evaluate any bias in the volume computation after the lesion is segmented.
+The test files include 11 DICOM sequential images representing a digital reference object (a "virtual phantom") with z-axis resolution of 1.5mm.
+A spherical "tumor" and a box-shaped "tumor", both with -10 HU radio-density, are placed within a flat -1000 HU region of the phantom to make the segmentation intentionally easy since the test is not intended to stress the segmentation tool but to instead evaluate any bias in the volume computation after the tumor is segmented.

-The assessor shall use the Image Analysis Tool to segment and calculate the volume of the single tumor present in the test images.
+The assessor shall use the Image Analysis Tool to segment both the spherical tumor and the box-shaped tumor present in the test images and calculate the volume of each tumor.

 The assessor shall record the percentage difference between the reported volume and the true value.

-The true value is provided in the description of the test files on QIDW.
+The downloaded zip file contains an Excel spreadsheet named "QIBA Volumetry CT - 4.3 Assessment Procedure Tumor Volume Computation" with the coordinates of the centroid of each tumor, the true value for its volume, and statistical analysis tooling to record the results and assess the performance.

 4.4.
-Assessment Procedure: Tumor Volume Change Repeatability
+Assessment Procedure: Tumor Volume Repeatability

 This procedure can be used by a manufacturer or an imaging site to assess the repeatability with which the volume of a single tumor is measured.
-Repeatability is assessed in terms of the repeatability coefficient when segmenting and calculating the volume of a tumor with known truth.
+Repeatability is assessed in terms of the repeatability coefficient when segmenting and calculating the volume of a tumor with known truth at two time points.
 The procedure assesses an Image Analysis Tool and a Radiologist operating the tool as a paired system.

 The assessment procedure has the following steps: